DamanjitG/TicTacToeAi/README.md

 A Player vs AI Tic Tac Toe game, with multiple difficulties.

-- *Easy (In progress):* The AI randomly places their tokens in any unoccupied spot.
+- *Easy:* The AI randomly places their tokens in any unoccupied spot.

 - *Medium (In progress):* The AI behaves like Easy difficulty, except it will attempt to block winning moves.